 Find out more about self-isolation and what you need to do.

 If NHS Test and Trace have alerted you to self-isolate, you could be eligible for a support payment of £500.
-You will be eligible if you:
+You'll be eligible if you:

 - have been asked to self-isolate by NHS Test and Trace